Nugetzrul3/Nugetzrul3/README.md

 [Sugarchain Android Miner](https://github.com/Nugetzrul3/Sugarchain-Android-Miner)|An android miner written in Kotlin for GUI and a C++ miner backend|Taking a break/Discontinued.
 May come back to it later :shrug:
 [sweet](https://github.com/Nugetzrul3/sweet)|A lightweight and powerful python library for Sugarchain.
 Forked from ofek's [Bit](https://github.com/ofek/bit)|In development.
 [BeyondCoin Minecraft Plugin](https://github.com/Nugetzrul3/BeyondCoin-MC-Plugin)|A Spigot (Bukkit) plugin written for Beyondcoin tipping.
 Can be forked and ported for other bitcoin based altcoins|Almost finished.
 Just sign commands to be added and slight debugging
-[Sugarchain Reward half countdown](https://github.com/Nugetzrul3/sugarchainblockhalfsource)|A simple website developed to show when the next reward halving will occur|Finished and being maintained.
+[Sugarchain Reward half countdown](https://github.com/Nugetzrul3/sugarchainblockhalfsource)|A simple website developed to show when the next reward halving will occur [https://sugarchain-blockhalf.github.io](https://sugarchain-blockhalf.github.io)|Finished and being maintained.

 #### Contact Me!
 - Telegram: [@salmaan1234](https://telegram.me/salmaan1234)